 Adding new infrastructure associated with commercial development at West Mabou Beach Provincial Park will increase pressures on Piping Plovers at the site from people pursuing recreational activities, and will cause the birds irreparable harm.
 Birds Canada has found that an increase in the number of people on beaches leads to an increase in intrusions into sensitive plover nesting areas; this, in turn, causes nests to be abandoned and the loss of that year’s chicks.
 Altering natural habitats to support commercial development like a golf course will degrade the beach, dune, and intertidal habitats.
 This will make the park permanently unsuitable to Piping Plovers and other sensitive wildlife.

-Sitting at approximately 43 Piping Plover pairs, Nova Scotia’s plover population remains below Nova Scotia’s provincial recovery target of 60 pairs.
+Nova Scotia’s plover population remains below Nova Scotia’s provincial recovery target of 60 pairs.
 West Mabou Beach Provincial Park is identified as Critical Habitat necessary for the survival and recovery of the endangered Piping Plover.
 Halting and reversing this population decline depends on careful stewardship and making a difference one beach at a time.
 Each breeding site is a critically important piece of the puzzle.

 Please join us in voicing your disapproval of this egregious development.
 Click here to send a message to the Honourable Tory Rushton, Minister of Nature Resources and Renewables for Nova Scotia.